Codel1417/VRC-OSC-Audio-Reaction/readme.md

 ## Sentry Reporting

-### This app reports crashes to sentry.
+### This application reports crashes to [Sentry](https://sentry.io/).
 Data collected during a crash includes

-- The version of this program
+- The version of this program.
-- The audio device info including the name, bit depth, and sample rate
+- The audio device info including the name, bit depth, and sample rate.
-- OS Version
+- OS Version.
-- Logged Messages
+- Logged Messages.
-- Stack Traces if available
+- Stack Traces if available.

 All data is anonymous and no personal information is collected.
 Data is only sent in the event of an error